A monoidal Dold-Kan correspondence for comodules: Example: Simplicial and Connective Comodules

-The following crucial result follows directly from Lemma \ref{lem: factorization hard for comod} where we apply the factorization to a trivial map of right $C$-comodule $X\rightarrow 0$.
+An important consequence of this result is that we obtain an explicit inductive fibrant replacement if we factorize the trivial map of right $C$-comodule $X\rightarrow 0$.
 We recall that we define homotopy limits of towers as limits of fibrant towers as in Proposition \ref{prop: homotopy theory of towers}.

 \begin{cor} Let $\M$ be either $\smodk$ or $\chfo$.
 Let $C$ be a simply connected coalgebra in $\M$.
 Let $X$ be any right $C$-comodule in $\M$.
 Then there exists a countable tower $\{X(n)\}$ in $\comod_C(\M)$ with limit $\wt{X}:=\lim_n^C X(n)$ where the right $C$-comodules $X(n)$ are built inductively as follows. \begin{itemize} \item Define $X(0)$ to be the trivial $C$-comodule $0$. \item Define $X(1)$ to be the cofree $C$-comodule $U(X)\otimes C$.
 The map $X(1)\rightarrow X(0)$ is trivial. \item Suppose $X(n)$ was constructed for a certain $n\geq 1$.
 Then there exists a certain $\k$-module $V_n$ such that $X({n+1})$ is defined as the following pullback in $\comod_C(\M)$: \begin{itemize} \item for $\M=\chfo$: